PeterTillema/ICEDebugger/readme.md

 2. View/edit variables: another quite useful feature!
 Here you can take a look at all your variables, what their values are and change them.
 Press `[UP]` and `[DOWN]` to select a variable (note that if you have more than 25 used variables, you can scroll too), press `[ENTER]` to edit a variable and `[CLEAR]` to return.
 Editing a variable is very easy: just type in the digits and press `[ENTER]` again.
 Now the variable has a new value.

-3. View/edit memory: here you can view and edit your memory (RAM-only).
+3. View/edit memory: here you can view and edit your memory (editing: RAM-only).
 This might be useful if you want to look at the VAT or sneak peek at the OS code.
-Press the arrow keys to navigate through the memory, press `[ENTER]` to jump to a memory address (then type in the hexadecimals), or `[CLEAR]` to return to the main menu.
-If you press any of the hexadecimals, the byte will be immediately changed, without option to revert it, so be careful!
+Press the arrow keys to navigate through the memory, press `[ENTER]` to jump to a memory address (type in the hexadecimals), or `[CLEAR]` to return to the main menu.
+If you press any of the hexadecimals 2 times (2 nibbles), the byte will be immediately changed, without option to revert it, so be careful!

 4. View OS strings: _not implemented yet._